top of page

 In Miami, an FBI agent in swimming trunks carried a $1 million ransom in a heavy suitcase to a position under the open door of the airliner’s fuselage.
 A rope dropped down, and the suitcase was hauled up.
 (Photo by Associated Press)

-Three men and two women, with three young children in tow, hijacked a Delta Detroit-to-Miami airliner on their way to Algiers to join the Black Panthers, some of whom had found refuge in the aspiring capital of Third World freedom movements.
+Three men and two women, with three young children in tow, hijacked a Delta Detroit-to-Miami airliner on their way to Algiers to join the Black Panthers, some of whom had found refuge in the aspiring capital of global freedom movements, including Portugal's as General Humberto Delgado created the Portuguese National Front there in 1965.

 The three men had disguised themselves: George Wright as a priest with a gun hidden in a hollowed-out Bible; Melvin McNair as a businessman, and George Brown as a disheveled college student, according to USA Today in one of a series of stories about forgotten black Americans.
 Jean McNair was Melvin McNair’s wife, and Joyce Tillerson was Wright’s girlfriend.